oscardelalanza/building-with-gradients/README.md

 - Open `index.html` in your web browser to see the page.

-### Run tests

-- This project does not contain tests.

 ### Deployment

 - Open `index.html` file to go directly to the page, or use your preferred web server.